 Searching for Growth

 In San Francisco, Marco was connected to Barry McCarthy, the former CFO of Netflix, via his boss at Morgan Stanley, Paul Chamberlain, and the idea of partnering with management teams to build businesses was burned into his head.
-This was solidified through his experience taking Palo Alto Networks public on the NYSE, where he worked side by side with the team for months drafting the S-1 they used to go public.
+This was solidified through his experience taking Palo Alto Networks public on the NYSE, where he worked side by side with the team for months drafting the S-1 and building the operating model they used to go public.

 The New York Stock Exchange floor opening up the first trade of PANW.
 CEO Mark McLaughlin, Founder Nir Zuk, and Marco share a ride together.